-- 31. P-DEV 55 seeks to ensure that the operation of Place of Worship activities 'do not affect or impinge on the prevailing amenity of the local area' and to 'facilitate and provide guidance in terms of appropriate locations within the City of Kalamunda for places of worship and associated land uses'. - 32.
-Consistent with P-DEV 55, the proponent has submitted an overall master plan for the site, a bushfire management plan and proposed a Special Use over the subject site which accommodates all incidental uses associated with the existing Greek Orthodox Church. - When considering a site appropriate for a Special Use Amendment, the City is to have due regard for Table 1 of P-DEV 55.
+32. P-DEV 55 seeks to ensure that the operation of Place of Worship activities 'do not affect or impinge on the prevailing amenity of the local area' and to 'facilitate and provide guidance in terms of appropriate locations within the City of Kalamunda for places of worship and associated land uses'.

+- 33. Consistent with P-DEV 55, the proponent has submitted an overall master plan for the site, a bushfire management plan and proposed a Special Use over the subject site which accommodates all incidental uses associated with the existing Greek Orthodox Church. - When considering a site appropriate for a Special Use Amendment, the City is to have due regard for Table 1 of P-DEV 55.
 Table 1 sets out the recommended separation distances between existing and proposed places of worship.
-Within the Special Rural zone, a 500m separation distance is outlined and is to be measured from lot boundary to lot boundary. - 34.
+Within the Special Rural zone, a 500m separation distance is outlined and is to be measured from lot boundary to lot boundary. - 35.
 The proposed separation distance from the site to Hillside Church is 353.5m and 201m to Foothills Church of Christ.
-However, it should be noted that the existing Church and associated uses were approved prior to the adoption of P-DEV 55 and the siting requirements listed in Table One were not a consideration of the initial approval in 1981. - 35.
+However, it should be noted that the existing Church and associated uses were approved prior to the adoption of P-DEV 55 and the siting requirements listed in Table One were not a consideration of the initial approval in 1981. - 36.
 It should be noted that P-DEV 55 outlines site development requirements surrounding acceptable built form outcomes of Places of Worship.
 However, no new built form is proposed as part of this request to amend the local planning scheme.
-Any future built form outcomes on the subject site will be assessed against the site development requirements of P-DEV 55. - 36.
+Any future built form outcomes on the subject site will be assessed against the site development requirements of P-DEV 55. - 37.
+Notwithstanding the above, it should be noted that the existing Church and associated uses were approved prior to the adoption of P-DEV 55.
+Accordingly, the siting requirements stated in P-DEV 55 were not a consideration of the initial approval in 1981. - 38.
 Local Planning Policy P-DEV 64 Requirements for Local Planning Scheme Amendments